-A Day in the Life of Your Brain
+A Day in the Life of Our Brain

-WHAT WOULD ONE WORK DAY LOOK LIKE FROM INSIDE YOUR BRAIN?
+WHAT WOULD ONE WORK DAY LOOK LIKE FROM INSIDE OUR BRAIN?

-Have you ever considered what today looks like from inside your brain?
-Take a look and you’ll also improve your communication and sharpen several mental skills.
+Have you ever considered what today looks like from inside our brain?
+Take a look and we’ll also improve our communication and sharpen several mental skills.

-You can capitalize on what you see inside to improve your overall well-being.
+We can capitalize on what we see inside to improve our overall well-being.

-OK, so it’s 6 AM and you awaken ready to play ball or slay a buddie.
-The brain decides.
+OK, so it’s 6 AM and we awaken ready to play ball or slay a buddy.
+Our brain decides.

-You’ll feel groggy if you awaken your brain in the middle of one of its sleep cycles and rhythmic patterns, which last for 90 minutes.
+We’ll feel groggy if we awaken our brain in the middle of one of its sleep cycles and rhythmic patterns, which last for 90 minutes.
 Patterns of sleep for the normal brain generally progress through three 30-minute sessions.
 Complete cycles tend to last 1 hour and 30 minutes, and don’t do well when they are broken or interrupted.

-In the first 30, you sleep rather light.
+In the first 30, we sleep rather lightly.

-In the second 30 minutes during REM (rapid eye movement) sleep, your brain restores levels of oxygen to the cornea, while you dream.
+In the second 30 minutes during REM (rapid eye movement) sleep, our brain restores levels of oxygen to the cornea, while we dream.

-In the third 30 minute phase you move back into a lighter sleep.
-You will shorten the REM staged through stuffing yourself, drinking just before bedtime, or taking some medications, but you can enhance your wake up time
+In the third 30 minute phase we move back into a lighter sleep.
+We will shorten the REM stage through stuffing ourself, drinking just before bedtime, or taking some medications, but we can enhance our wake up time

-If you plan your sleep in 90 minute chunks and you’ll feel better when you wake up.
-Set your alarm for 20 minutes earlier, than to start into a new cycle and then have your alarm go off like a fire engine at a slumber party.
-Sleep in a darkened room and you’ll have a better chance of your brain releasing enough melatonin to get the rest you need, so you awaken refreshed, rather than feeling like a truck hit you.
+If we plan our sleep in 90 minute chunks we’ll feel better when we wake up.
+Set our alarm for 20 minutes earlier, rather than start into a new cycle and then have our alarm go off like a fire engine at a slumber party.
+Sleep in a darkened room and we’ll have a better chance of our brain releasing enough melatonin to get the rest we need, so we awaken refreshed, rather than feeling like a truck hit us.

-You’ve probably noticed that when you sleep for the same amount of time each night, that you will no longer need the alarm since your brain has its own built into alarms once it learns your patterns.
+We’ve probably noticed that when we sleep for the same amount of time each night, that we will no longer need the alarm since our brain has its own built into alarms or circadian rhythms, once it learns our patterns.

-Forget where you put your keys again?
-Your rote memory is at its sharpest here, so you can take advantage of this alertness by reviewing those three facts you need to know about the car engine you plan to repair or the tricky recipe you expect to create for dinner.
-Run over three key talking points in bullet form to prepare for a Rotary meeting today, and you’ll be surprised how poignant details stick to your brain to help you make your points when you arrive at the meeting later that day.
+Forget where we put our keys again?
+Our rote memory is at its sharpest here, so we can take advantage of this alertness by reviewing those three facts we need to know about the car engine we plan to repair or the tricky recipe we expect to create for dinner.
+Run over three key talking points in bullet form to prepare for a Rotary meeting today, and we’ll be surprised how poignant details stick to our brain to help us make our points when we arrive at the meeting later today.

-Your pulse rate and blood pressure rise sharply at this point in the day also.
-If you rested well, your brain rewired itself overnight and it is completely ready to go!
-You are now poised to have some real fun, while you learn about and express your world in at least 8 distinctive intelligences or perspectives.
-Ask yourself how you plan to use a few of these intelligences to throw something fun or silly at a serious job you plan to do today, and watch creativity kick in!
-Look ahead, and tell your partner to look forward to a swim together at the part after work, or throw an aerobics tape on and get the blood hopping for a few minutes.
+Our pulse rate and blood pressure rise sharply at this point in the day also.
+If we rested well, our brain rewired itself overnight and it is completely ready to go!
+We are now poised to have some real fun, while we learn about and express our world in at least 8 distinctive intelligences or perspectives.
+Ask ourselves how we plan to use a few of these intelligences to throw something fun or silly at a serious job we plan to do today, and watch creativity kick in!
+Look ahead, and tell our partner to look forward to a swim together at the park after work, or throw an aerobics tape on and get the blood hopping for a few minutes.

-You’ll be interested to know that blood clotting problems can occur more frequently in this period of a day, so you may want to exercise and drink lots of water to give your health a heads up before you start your routines.
+Interestingly, blood clotting problems can occur more frequently in this period of a day, so we may want to exercise and drink lots of water to give our health a heads up before we start our routines.

 Stuck in a rut, or leading the pack?
-Your best mental tools are your multiple intelligences and they will flex and flourish more and more as you use and play with them.
-Expect new answers to old questions, and start with an issue or event that piques your curiosity and stirs some wonder.
-Remember, overnight your brain completely rewired itself, and you grew new dendrite connector cells, which allow you to move forward faster now with the inspiration you stockpiled yesterday.
-So imagine yourself going after that special project or plan you’d like to achieve today, with the same determination Tolkien’s hobbits went after their precious ring in, Lord of the Rings.
+Our best mental tools are our multiple intelligences and they will flex and flourish more and more as we use and play with them.
+Expect new answers to old questions, and start with an issue or event that piques our curiosity and stirs some wonder.
+Remember, overnight our brain completely rewired itself, and we grew new dendrite connector cells, which allow us to move forward faster now with the inspiration we stockpiled yesterday.
+So imagine ourselves going after that special project or plan we’d like to achieve today, with the same determination Tolkien’s hobbits went after their precious ring in, Lord of the Rings.